epaulia/DAMA/README.md

 ---

-**Presented by**: This case study was presented by GroupLabs at the "AI-Ready or AI-Hopeful?" workshop for UntappedEnergy, demonstrating practical approaches to improving AI project success rates through systematic data quality practices.
+**Presented by**: This case study was presented by GroupLabs at the "AI-Ready or AI-Hopeful?" workshop for DAMA, demonstrating practical approaches to improving AI project success rates through systematic data quality practices.